qiulinlx/Frozenlake/README.md

 ```ruby
 gh repo clone qiulinlx/Frozenlake
 ```
+Now we can begin coding up the Frozen Lake environment easily.
 The environment and the elf agent is initialsied and setup in the code below.

 ```ruby
 import Gridworld